Air New Zealand Business Class Review – flying from Adelaide to Auckland on the Dreamliner (787-9).

 Further back in Air New Zealand Premium Economy

 The Air New Zealand premium economy cabin is sometimes described as ‘business-lite’.
 The seats are smartly finished in black leather and are arranged in a 2-3-2 configuration.
 Each seat provides a pitch of 41 inches and a width of 19.3 inches.
 During our flight, premium economy passengers enjoyed the ‘Business Premier’ menu.
 However, I’m unsure if this is normal, or due to the catering mishap mentioned above.

 The remaining hour and a half of our flight passed quickly, and soon it was time to land.
 Impressively, the Purser walked the entire business cabin to personally farewell each guest.
 We were invited up to take a quick peek at the Dreamliner cockpit with the children upon landing, and Miss Champagne Mile enjoyed a chat with the pilots.

 Air New Zealand Business Class – verdict

-All in all, I really enjoyed my journey in Air New Zealand business class across the Tasman (and it helped that the children were generally well-settled during the flight).
-At 25,000 Singapore Airlines Krisflyer points to book a one way Air New Zealand Business Class Premier ticket from Australian cities to Auckland, an award ticket on this flight represents great value.
+All in all, I really enjoyed my journey in Air New Zealand business class across the Tasman.
+Travel with children can be incredibly rewarding (and it helped that the kids were generally well-settled during the flight).
+And at 25,000 Singapore Airlines Krisflyer points to book a one way Air New Zealand Business Class Premier ticket from Australian cities to Auckland, an award ticket on this flight represents great value.
 Along with the friendly in-flight service, the general ambience of the Air New Zealand Dreamliner made for a very relaxing flight and I felt very refreshed on arrival.